 AWM does not accept performance-based fees or other fees based on a share of capital gains on or capital appreciation of the assets of a client.
+AWM does not engage in side-by-side management.

 Item 7: Types of Clients